FusionCache/docs/docs/kvsetq/kvsetq.md

 {: .important}
 > There is a response for each key **with an error condition**.
 >
-> The order of the responses is not gauranteed to be the same as in the `SETQ` query.
+> The order of the responses is not gauranteed to be the same as in the `KV_SETQ` query.

 <br/>